hsszl/MyDownloader/README.md

 # MyDownloader
+## use
+run downloader
 ### by hsszl
-Use threads to download quickly.
+'Use threads to download quickly.'
 ```python
 print("I use python to write the project.")
 ```